 Managing a small law firm presents numerous challenges and often means cumbersome day-to-day tasks fall onto your shoulders and those of your busy (and multitasking) staff.
 According to Thomson Reuters’ 2020 State of U.S. Small Law Firms report, the most frequently cited challenge of small firms is acquiring new client business, followed by spending too much time on administrative tasks and not enough time practicing law.

-There are several steps you can take to start managing your small law firm more effectively so you can bring in more business and stay focused on what you do best.
+You can view here the steps that you can take to start managing your small law firm more effectively so you can bring in more business and stay focused on what you do best.
 These steps include optimizing your pricing and payment models, continuously improving your client experience, leveraging technology, building a stronger brand and properly managing your human resources.

 1. Optimize Your Payment and Pricing Models